amidaware/tacticalrmm/natsapi/docs/NKEY_PROVISIONING.md

 - `openframe-saas-tenant/manifests/integrated-tools/tactical-rmm/templates/external-secret-nats-auth.yaml`
   → creates `tactical-nats-auth` with the **seed** and the service password.
-  Consumed by the `tactical-natsapi` Deployment.
+  Consumed by the `tactical-nats-listener` Deployment.

 - `openframe-saas-tenant/manifests/integrated-tools/nats/templates/external-secret-auth-callout.yaml`
   → creates `nats-auth-callout` with the **public key** and the service